jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 Opencubeware is a truly impressive feat of engineering, but I'm convinced it's not the right direction for us to go.
 The devices appear to be wireless, and there's no discussion of security.
 It's also unclear how you handle multiple ongoing rounds with the minimal ui.
 Today, smartphones are ubiquitous and *cheap*.
-I believe we can build a more secure, reliable, easy to use results system on commodity cell phones than we could ever acheive by building our own custom device.
+I believe we can build a more secure, reliable, easy to use results system on commodity cell phones than we could ever achieve by building our own custom device.
 It's easier to create an android app than it is to write firmware for a microcontroller.
-Furthermore, touch screens allow for a better, more flexible ui, and phones already have Wi-Fi, cameras, and some even support NFC.
+Furthermore, touch screens allow for a better, more flexible user interface, and phones already have Wi-Fi, cameras, and some even support NFC.

 Why hasn't this already been done?
 Unfortunately, it turns out that plugging a stackmat into a phone isn't as straightforward as plugging a stackmat into a